mplabs/advent-of-code/README.md

 # Advent Of Code 🎄

-These are my attempts at the Adcent of Code [Advent of Code](https://adventofcode.com).
+These are my attempts at the Advent of Code [Advent of Code](https://adventofcode.com).

 ## Project Structure